ConservationInternational/trends.earth/docs/source/about/development.rst

 tutorials) to ensure that they are generated in PDF so they can be downloaded for offline use.

-.. todo:: add note on how to do this
+.. todo:: add this

 Files that need to be made available as separate PDFs (typically the tutorial sections of the documentation) also need to be listed in the

-.. todo:: add note on how to do this
+.. todo:: add this

 Contributing as a translator
 ----------------------------

-.. todo:: add note on how to do this
+.. todo:: add this